Frizles/YoutubeVideoDownloader/README.md

 Please do not sell the program/code for money.
 It is free to use for everyone.

-The program support videos up to 1080p and 30FPS (.mp4), you also can only audio file (.webm).
+The program support videos up to 1080p and 30FPS (.mp4), you also can download only audio file (.webm).

 Frizles.